-In some cases negligence is obvious.
+In some cases, negligence is obvious.
 For example, we have worked with crime victims who have suffered a blow to the head.
-In these types of cases, there is no question that the criminal’s actions caused the injury, and the criminal was certainly negligent—even reckless.
+In these types of cases, there is no question that the criminal’s actions caused the injury, and the criminal was undoubtedly negligent.

 But in many cases, you may not even realize that someone was negligent.
 For example: